img

 • Reinforcement learning: It relates to a repeated trial-and-error approach used to make better decisions.

-• Theory of Mind
+1. Theory of Mind

 To become a reality, machines that employ the Theory of Mind will essentially have to comprehend the concept of “mind”.
 They will have to fully understand the dynamics and nuances of the human decision-making process.

-• Self-awareness
+1. Self-awareness

 Uberduck AI has human-level consciousness.
 It is aware of its own existence as well as the existence of others.
 It is also aware of the emotional state of others and the importance body language plays in communication.
+Self-aware machines will be made a reality once humans themselves understand the essence of consciousness.
+And then learn how to replicate consciousness in a machine.

 A Google engineer, Blake Lemoine, also recently claimed that one of the company’s servers has become self-aware.
 He referred to Google’s chatbot LaMDA (Language Model for Dialogue Applications).

 Lemoine believes that the chatbot is sentient and is aware of its own rights.
-He presented his case to the higher management, which promptly dismissed his concerns and put him on paid administrative leave.
+He presented his case to the higher management, who promptly dismissed his concerns and put him on paid administrative leave.

 It is only a matter of time before we reach that point.
 It’s not a question of if but when.